written by Aaron Guzikowski

 Rating: 3 / 4

 Prisoners is gloomy in a way that reminded me a bit of Se7en (1995), but lacking that film’s lasting power.
-The first half raises a tantalizing moral question but then loses sight of it by becoming a more standard detective thriller.
+The first half raises a tantalizing moral quandary but then loses sight of it by becoming a more standard detective thriller.
 I wish writer Aaron Guzikowski and director Denis Villeneuve had concentrated more on developing the philosophical questions they ask, and the repercussions – emotional and otherwise – of Keller’s actions (he also persuades the other girl’s parents, played by Viola Davis and Terrence Howard, to be complicit in the crime).
-But the film is just too scared to go there, and the resolution, while exciting, is still fairly conventional.
+But the film is just too scared to go there, and the resolution, while exciting, is fairly conventional.
+Still, got to give props to Villeneuve and his grasp on suspense.
+Prisoners crawls under your skin.

 Carlos I. Cuevas